entropy-flux/TorchSystem/README.md

 ## Introduction

-In domain-driven design, an aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+In domain driven design, an aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
 It acts as a boundary around its constituent objects, encapsulating their behavior and ensuring that all changes to its state occur through well-defined entry points.

-In the context of deep learning, a model not only consists of a neural network but also a set of associated objects that are necessary for the tasks it performs, such as loss functions, tokenizers, etc. This defines an aggregate.
+In the context of deep learning, a model not only consists of a neural network but also a set of associated objects that are necessary for the tasks it performs, such as loss functions, tokenizers, classification heads etc. This cluster of objects defines an aggregate.

 While aggregates are in charge of data, in order to perform actions, we need to define services.
 Services are stateless operations that fulfill domain-specific tasks.
 For example, when training a neural network, the model doesn't own the data on which it is trained or how the training is performed.
 The training process is a stateless operation that resides outside the model and should be defined as a service.

 Services may produce data, such as events, metrics, or logs, that are not their responsibility to handle.
 This introduces the need for a messaging system that allows services to communicate with each other.

 With all this in mind, the need for a well-defined framework that defines aggregates and handles service interactions becomes evident.
-While it is up to the developer to define his domain, this framework provides a set of tools to facilitate it's implementation.
+While it is up to the developer to define his domain, this framework provides a set of tools to facilitate their implementation.

 ## Instalation